If you enjoyed this review make sure to check out our brand new Pathfinder Adventure: The Fall of Plaguestone Actual Play Podcast!

 The next thing is that on a lore level, the Pathfinder world has undergone changes.
 The fates of different nations have risen and fallen, and some of the formerly dominant powers are less so, with new players taking their places.
 But here’s the cool thing.
 It’s not simply “Oceania and Eastasia are enemies now… 30 dollars, please”.
-The changes that happen as result of the time-skip are often directly or indirectly tied to the last 10 years of official First Edition adventures – adventure paths, individual adventures, even Society play.
+The changes that happen as a result of the time-skip are often directly or indirectly tied to the last 10 years of official First Edition adventures – adventure paths, individual adventures, even Society play.
 Our online game proceeds at somewhat of a slower pace, so we haven’t done all of the adventure paths, but at first glance, I recognized hooks to both the Iron Gods and Carrion Crown adventure paths in the “timeline” running along the sides of the pages.
-The takeaway being that this isn’t just change-for-change’s-sake; there’s a decent amount of thought put into HOW the world would have changed if one assumed the outcomes of the various adventures as fact.
+The takeaway is that this isn’t just change-for-change’s-sake; there’s a decent amount of thought put into HOW the world would have changed if one assumed the outcomes of the various adventures as fact.
 While I admit my knowledge of prior adventure paths isn’t deep enough to totally appreciate it, I think it’s pretty neat, conceptually.

 Lastly – and here’s where players’ ears will perk up – there are region-specific backgrounds, archetype feats, and sometimes even little extras (items, non-archetype feats, etc.) interspersed within the lore dump.
 That’s right kids, it’s not ALL fun for the GM; we players get in on the action too.

-On one level, the backgrounds are nothing game-changing, it’s still just a couple ability scores and a couple skill bumps.
+On one level, the backgrounds are nothing game-changing, it’s still just a couple ability scores and a couple of skill bumps.
 What they do represent is a means of integrating your character more tightly with the setting and world lore.
-Just to pick an example, instead of just being a “sailor”, the High Seas section gives you the option to be a storm survivor, an aspiring captain, a member of a press gang, an undersea enthusiast, or other options… each with their own flavor, and yes… their own stat bumps.
+Just to pick an example, instead of just being a “sailor”, the High Seas section gives you the option to be a storm survivor, an aspiring captain, a member of a press-gang, an undersea enthusiast, or other options… each with their own flavor, and yes… their own stat bumps.

 The archetype feats tend to be related to key organizations (formal and informal) within the Inner Sea realms.
 The most likely (from a player perspective) would be the Pathfinder Agent – if you join the Pathfinder Society (and are from Absalom), you’d gain access to additional feats you can take as you level.
-On the “formal organization” side, there’s several old standbys like the Hellknights and Red Mantis Assassins.
-For an example of a more informal grouping, there’s the Runescarred, residents of the Saga Lands whose exposure to magic over time has left… well… scars.
+On the “formal organization” side, there are several old standbys like the Hellknights and Red Mantis Assassins.
+For an example of a more informal grouping, there are the Runescarred, residents of the Saga Lands whose exposure to magic over time has left… well… scars.
 In general terms, there’s one archetype for each region – access to these archetypes generally has a skill requirement and you have to be from the region to take it.
 The skill needs vary from fairly straightforward (“ability to cast focus spells” for the Magic Warrior of Mwangi Expanse) to fairly specific (the Red Mantis Assassin requires the right alignment, the right weapon proficiency, the right deity, AND membership in the Red Mantis Assassins).
 So some of these, you may be able to train into fairly easily; others will require a pretty specific build (or a pretty lenient GM) to even get in the vicinity.